 MFS also believes that a well-balanced board with diverse perspectives is a foundation for sound corporate governance.
-MFS will generally vote against the chair of the nominating and governance committee or equivalent position at any U.S., Canadian or European company whose board is comprised of less than 15% female directors.
+MFS will generally vote against the chair of the nominating and governance committee or equivalent position at any U.S. company whose board is comprised of less than 15% female directors.
 MFS may consider, among other factors, whether the company is transitioning towards increased board gender diversity in determining MFS' final voting decision.
-While MFS' guideline currently pertains to U.S., Canadian and European companies, we generally believe greater female representation on boards is needed globally.
-As a result, we may increase the minimum percentage of gender diverse directors on company boards and/or expand our policy to other markets to reinforce this expectation.
+Because we believe that a board with diverse perspectives is a foundation for good governance, we may increase the minimum percentage of gender diverse directors on company boards and/or expand our policy to consider factors beyond gender to enhance diverse perspectives of the board, including race, ethnicity or geographical location.